echopen/echopen_prototyping/stable/guide_hardware.md

 #### IC

 To know the direction of the operational amplifier OPA625, search for
-the mark \(line\) on left of the component:
+the mark \(line\) to the left of the component:

 ![](./guide_hardware/1_PCB/OPA.jpg)

-must match the dot on the PCB:
+It must match the dot on the PCB:

 ![](./guide_hardware/1_PCB/OPA2.jpg)

 ### Desoldering

 In case of mistake, use solder wick to remove the solder.
 Put the wick on the solder, then apply the soldering iron over it \(if your soldering iron have temperature settings, put it on maximum temperature\).
-Push a bit on the pins to remove the component maintained in place by remaining solder.
+Push a bit on the pins to remove the component maintained in place by the remaining solder.

-## Mother board
+## Motherboard

-The mother board is matrix board with 19 tracks where we will plug our daughter boards.
-The signals on each track is given on the following image:
+The motherboard is a matrix board with 19 tracks where we will plug our daughter boards.
+The signals on each track are given on the following image:

 ![](./guide_hardware/2_Mother_board/scheme.png)

-We use a 39 tracks matrix board from RS \(ref: 528-0661\) to make our mother board.
+We use a 39 tracks matrix board from RS \(ref: 528-0661\) to make our motherdboard.
 The original matrix board presents 39 vertical tracks

 ![](./guide_hardware/2_Mother_board/matrix_board.jpg)